N26: Availability

-Mobile transfers

-The N26 app can scan the users' contacts in their smartphones and identify other N26 account holders.
-Using a service called Moneybeam an N26 customer can send funds to these contacts without having to fill in their IBAN.
-Moneybeam transfers are executed instantaneously at no cost.

 Controversies

 Account closures

 In October 2022, it was reported that over 100 customers of N26 had their bank accounts closed unexpectedly without any prior notice from the company.
 Business Insider reported that several customers affected included Ukrainian refugees who fled to Western Europe due to the Russian war in Ukraine, one of whom claimed that she had lost access to €15,000 and that N26 demanded proof of her identity as a condition of returning her funds.
 While many more customers continued to discover that their accounts had been unexpectedly frozen, N26 stated on their corporate blog that account closures, which the company refers to as "blocks", are made in order to prevent crimes from customers who pose a high-risk to the company.

 Anti-money laundering compliance issues

 Following an inquiry made by several German media outlets that reported on several faults within N26's onboarding process, the bank caught the attention of the German Financial Supervisory Authority (BaFin) in 2018.

 In May 2021, BaFin ordered N26 to improve its anti-money laundering and anti-terrorism mechanisms.
 BaFin later found that N26 failed to report illegal transactions to them in a timely manner and fined the company €4.25 million in June of that year.

 Additionally, BaFin installed a supervisor in the bank and also limited the number of new customers the bank could take on to 50,000 per month.
 This was then lifted to 60,000 new customers allowed in 2023, to which the growth cap was ultimately removed in June 2024.

 In 2022, the Bank of Italy barred N26 from taking on new customers following an investigation that revealed the company had failed to install a suitable anti-money laundering system up to Italian standards.
 The company was also prevented from offering new products and services to already existing clients in Italy which included crypto assets.

 Due to heavy scrutiny from both German and Italian authorities, German financial group Allianz announced intentions to sell its 5% stake in the company in April 2023.
 Later in July, 2023, BaFin announced an extension to N26's probationary period due to further failures to meet German financial compliance standards.

 In July 2025, BaFin threatened the company with new sanctions after finding additional regulatory violations not previously addressed or resolved by the company.
 As a result, investors lost confidence in the executive team and several changes were made at the executive level including the removal of co-founder Valentin Stalf from his role as a co-CEO and would instead serve on the regulatory board for the company.